sherin858/Birds-Game/README.md

-# Birds Shooting Game :innocent:
+# Birds Shooting Game :duck:
 ###### This is my simple birds shooting game using vanilla JavaScript , CSS and HTML only

 ###### Description: